 Network Diagram.
 The network diagram shows the logical dependencies between the tasks.
 Dependencies are shown in the network diagram as arrows between task boxes.
 Each arrow depicts a dependency and points from the driving task to the follower task.
 See also dependency.

 Object.
-Objects are things that change the appearance of the schedule data (tables, filters, groups, views, fields, reports, maps, calendars) or components of the Project 2010 interface (modules, toolbars, menu bars).
+Objects are things that change the appearance of the schedule data (tables, filters, groups, views, fields, reports, maps, calendars).
 All objects can be seen on the Organizer (File tab, Backstage view, Info tab.).
 See also Organizer.